icyspace/MudPiInflux/README.md

 1. [Installing MudPi from Github](https://mudpi.app/guides/6)
 1. Follow This guide to install Influx and Grafana you can skip step 0 - [Guide](https://simonhearne.com/2020/pi-influx-grafana/)
 1. (Optional) Follow through with the network speed tutorial if you want to learn more about how data flows from Influx to Grafana. - [Guide](https://simonhearne.com/2020/pi-speedtest-influx)
+1. (Optional) if installing influx on a different machine you can run this script on that machine or you can install influxdb-client on the PI instedad.
+    ```shell
+    pip3 install influxdb-client
+    ```

 ***